VictorYou/homework/README.md

 # Homework
-this homework deploys a dummy web app to eks, and when you curl it, it should return OK.
+This homework deploys a dummy web app to eks, and when you curl it, it should return OK.
 ```hcl
 curl -f -k -X POST https://homework-app.ddns.net:30036/testvnf/v1/connectTests/123456          # {"result":"OK"}
 ```
+Below are the steps to set up necessary tooling and deploy app.
 ## Prepare eks
 * clone codebase and checkout master branch
 ```hcl